Dear

 DNA (Deoxyribonucleic Acid) = Molecules bearing genetic information

 of all living cells.
 Gene.
 Also referred to as “unit of inheritance.”
-A molecule containing the genetic information of all living cells
+A molecule containing the genetic information of all living cells (Bechtel,

-of heredity that encodes genetic information (Hartwell, 2004).
+that encodes genetic information (Hartwell, 2004).

-Designer appearance = Popular term referring to the phenotype resulting from the
+Designer appearance = Popular term referring to the phenotype resulting from the selectivebreeding

-selectivebreeding to combine two or more appearances, each caused by a different mutation (Barker, 2006).
+to combine two or more appearances, each caused by a different mutation (Barker, 2006).
 See hybrid.

 Dihybrid